 - If your student needs credits, could they be obtained through a study abroad or study away program?
 Perhaps your student won’t need to spend the year on campus?

-- In addition to completing what she needs to do for school, your student might focus this year on informational interviews, exploring career options, working on her resume, and applying for jobs.
-With significant time and energy invested, she may be able to graduate with a job in hand.
+- In addition to completing what they need to do for school, your student might focus this year on informational interviews, exploring career options, working on their resume, and applying for jobs.
+With significant time and energy invested, your student may be able to graduate with a job in hand.

-- Your student may be able to use this year to participate in some things he has missed in earlier years.
+- Your student may be able to use this year to participate in some things they have missed in earlier years.
 Perhaps this is a good time to explore a new interest, join a new club, develop new relationships and friendships, or try a new activity.
-All of these college experiences will help your student grow and possibly provide leadership opportunities as well.
+All of these college experiences will help your student grow and possibly provide leadership opportunities and resume items as well.

-Whatever the reasons for your student’s fifth year, help your student think about whether she can make it a significantly different year.
-In the end, your student may benefit more than she anticipates from her experiences.
+Whatever the reasons for your student’s fifth year, help your student think about whether how to make it a significantly different year.
+In the end, your student may benefit more than anticipated from their experiences.